 Lacewings are extremely beneficial insects for biological pest control!
-In their adult stage they are valuable pollinators, and in their larval stage, these ferocious predators devour all manner of harmful pest insects.
+In their adult stage they are valuable pollinators, and in their larval stage, these ferocious predators devouring all manner of harmful pest insects.

 Among beneficial garden fauna, Green Lacewing larvae are some of the most efficient natural predators and great for aphid control.
 Some types of adult lacewings also eat pest insects, but most adults are not predatory.

-The larvae (aka Aphid Lions) are aggressive with a voracious appetite.
+The larvae or caterpillars (aka Aphid Lions) are aggressive with a voracious appetite.
 After hatching, they quickly range far and wide in search of garden pests to consume.
 Their diet includes:

 - Butterfly & Moth Eggs